intx82/k230-debian/README.md

 ## Ethernet interface reports no link (no carrier)

-This is a known problem wit the RealTek 8152 USB Ethernet adapter.

-To work around this, disable Ethernet auto-negotiation and force a speed of 10 MBits/s:
+There is a known issue with the RealTek 8152 USB Ethernet adapter, whereby it does not detect the link.
+To work around this, disable Ethernet auto-negotiation and force a link speed of 10 MBits/s, e.g.:
 ```
 # ethtool -s eth0 autoneg off speed 10 duplex full
 ```
 Note that [the vendor kernel is even worse off](https://github.com/kendryte/k230_sdk/issues/35).

 # Build